Real4XoR/thearchive.nz/content/posts/how-I-got-started-in-cyber.md

 technical testing phase and after about a week of waiting I got a call back saying they'd like me to intern through the summer at their office.

-This was what got me a foot in the door and I will forever be greatful for that as it is notoriously difficult to break into cyber security and this was the perfect oppurtunity to do so.
+This is what got me a foot in the door and I will forever be greatful for that as it is notoriously difficult to break into cyber security and this was the perfect oppurtunity to do so.
+Now here I am.

 ## Website Links